ppy/osu-wiki/wiki/Tournaments/YSC/2017/en.md

 - This tournament is a 1v1 international osu! tournament.
 - This tournament will consist of 128 players.
-- Matches will be head to head, with score v2 as the scoring system used.
+- Matches will be head to head, with ScoreV2 as the scoring system used.
 - There will be no rank limit on sign-ups, however if we reach 128 sign-ups we will take the top 128 players in terms of rank.
 - Ranks will be taken and locked when registrations have concluded
 - Anyone who does sign up must be able to play maps with a difficulty of at least 4.7*.